msucloudfellowship/msucloudfellowship.github.io/docs/introduction/index.md

    * on the main page (Azure calls this the 'dashboard') ensure you see a "resource group" called TBD
    * you don't need to (and shouldn't) create any new resources, simply confirm you can see the resources

- - download the Azure Cloud Storage Explorer

 - watch instructor introduction videos on course website
+    - [Pat Bills](#), lead instructor  <!-- TODO create introduction video and post to media space -->
+    - Brian O'shea

--
+    - Brian O'shea

 - Introduce yourself
   We will be using Google drive for writing documents.